fiskaltrust/release-notes/portal/portal-sprint-92.md

 #### Front-end Validation missing in Password Check (All markets)

 #### ResetPassword for errorpage shows austrian mail address
+When a failure during the ResetPassword is happening we were showing the AT mail address for all customers as We should show market specific email addresses in this case.
+The bug have been fixed and now its replaced with the correct email addresses.

 #### Footer should contain correct support information